mastbaum/sxmc/README.md

 Usage
 -----
-1. Create HDF5 data files: The data used to build the PDFs is stored in a row- major array format in HDF5 files.
-The column labels are specified in the fit configuration file.
+1. Create ROOT data files: The data used to build the PDFs is stored in TNtuples.
+The branch names match those used in the configuration file.

 2. Configure fit: Set up the fit parameters and signal PDFs using a JSON-format configuration file.
 An example is provided in `config/`.

-3. To calculate signal sensitivity, run:
+3. To run fits:
-   `$ ./bin/sensitivity config/your_file.json`
+   `$ ./bin/sxmc config/your_file.json output_dir`